“There is no other teacher but your own soul.”

 Teachers of the Perennial Wisdom

-A limited collection of masters, mystics, sages, philosophers, and seers who, to one degree or another, contributed to the immensely important body of work known as the perennial wisdom (or philosophy), teachings that have stood the test of time.
+A small but expanding collection of masters, mystics, sages, philosophers, and seers who, to one degree or another, have contributed to the body of work known as the perennial wisdom.
 These are listed in alphabetical order and the reader is encouraged to trust their own inner voice when seeking their guidance or counsel.

 When Adams eventually returned to the U.S., he gave talks to Western audiences largely unfamiliar with the non-dual principles of Advaita Vedanta.
 Key aspects of Adams’s teachings included: